-These privileges are for the attempt to migrate the mysql.backup_progress table to a newer format (see Appendix F, Backup Progress Table Update for details), and they are no longer needed after the first backup operation by MySQL Enterprise Backup 8.0.19 or later has taken place on the server, by which point they can be revoked.
+These privileges are for the attempt to migrate the mysql.backup\progress table to a newer format (see Appendix F, Backup Progress Table Update for details), and they are no longer needed after the first backup operation by MySQL Enterprise Backup 9.0 has taken place on the server, by which point they can be revoked.

-- When using MySQL Enterprise Backup 8.0.12 or later for the first time on a MySQL Server that has been upgraded from 8.0.11 or earlier and has been backed up by MySQL Enterprise Backup before: - CREATE, INSERT, and DROP on mysql.backup_history_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_history_new.
+- When using MySQL Enterprise Backup 9.0 for the first time on a MySQL Server that has been upgraded from 8.0.11 or earlier and has been backed up by MySQL Enterprise Backup before: - CREATE, INSERT, and DROP on mysgl.backup history old. - CREATE, INSERT, DROP, and ALTER on mysql.backup\history\new.